Home Compare CPT vs VPK.AS

 Camden Property Trust vs Koninklijke Vopak N.V.: Which Stock Looks Stronger in 2026?

-Koninklijke Vopak holds the cleaner structural position, with the lead spread across profitability and valuation.
-Camden Property Trust still has the edge on growth, which keeps the comparison from looking entirely one-sided.
+Koninklijke Vopak holds the cleaner structural position, with valuation as the main driver and profitability adding further support.
+Camden Property Trust does not offset that deficit through any equally strong structural edge elsewhere.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (CPT: Russell 1000, VPK.AS: STOXX 600).